Manchester: 1800–1939: Industrialisation

-Manchester has a notable place in the history of Marxism and left-wing politics; being the subject of Friedrich Engels' work The Condition of the Working Class in England in 1844; Engels spent much of his life in and around Manchester, and when Karl Marx visited Manchester, they met at Chetham's Library.
-The economics books Marx was reading at the time can be seen in the library, as can the window seat where Marx and Engels would meet.
-The first Trades Union Congress was held in Manchester (at the Mechanics' Institute, David Street), from 2 to 6 June 1868.
-Manchester was an important cradle of the Labour Party and the Suffragette Movement.
+The political landscape of early industrial Manchester contained capitalist and communist schools of thought alike.
+The city was the home of, and eponymous to, Manchester Liberalism, and it was also the centre of the Anti-Corn Law League after 1838.
+Manchester has an equally notable place in the history of left-wing politics; the city is the subject of Friedrich Engels' work The Condition of the Working Class in England in 1844.
+Engels spent much of his life in and around Manchester, and when Karl Marx visited Manchester, they met at Chetham's Library in the city.
+The economics books which Marx was reading at the time can still be seen at the library, as can the window seat where Marx and Engels would meet.
+The first Trades Union Congress was held in Manchester at the Mechanics' Institute on David Street between 2–6 June 1868.
+Manchester was an equally important centre of the Labour Party, the Suffragette Movement, and the Chartist Movement.